 1. Go for a Greener Grill

-Grilling with charcoal can be dangerous if not done properly.
-Not only that, but charcoal grills also leave a much bigger impact on the environment than their gas counterparts.
-“The carbon footprint of a gas grill is about one-third the footprint of a charcoal grill,” researcher Eric Johnson told NPR.
+Charcoal grills leave a much bigger impact on the environment than their gas counterparts.
+"The carbon footprint of a gas grill is about one-third the footprint of a charcoal grill," researcher Eric Johnson told NPR.

 2. Look for Sustainable Meat Options